Arrest of Sheikh Mujibur Rahman: Legacy

 "We want independence.
 Once we achieve that, we will have Bangabandhu among us.
 If, God forbid, Bangabandhu is killed by Pakistani invaders during our struggle for independence, he will be immortalized as a martyr in the history of a free Bengali nation.
 He will be recognized as the founding father of a new nation.
-Individuals like Mujib, Nazrul, Tajuddin, Kamruzzaman—none of us may survive.
+Individuals like Mujib, Nazrul, Tajuddin, Qamaruzzaman—none of us may survive.
 One day or another, we must all die."